WordPress Traffic Automation Blueprint – Part 3 (Configuration)

 Useful Information

-Once you have configured your WordPress site, the next step is to automate as much of the process as can be automated.
-This step is covered in the next section of the series.
+Once you have configured your WordPress site, the next step is to automate the process.
+This step is covered in the next section of the WordPress Traffic Automation Blueprint series.

 To read more, click here:

-This tutorial is part of an tutorial series designed to help small business owners learn how to grow their business online using a WordPress-driven website or blog and proven marketing strategies that are easy and quick to implement.
+This article is part of a comprehensive series of tutorials aimed at helping website owners learn how to grow their business online inexpensively using a WordPress-powered website and proven web marketing methods.